cognitedata/transformations-cli/githubaction.md

 # the data set ID on updating the transformation
 dataSetExternalId: test-dataset

+# Optional: You can tag your transformations with max 5 tags.
+tags:
+  - mytag1
+  - mytag2

 # The client credentials to be used in the transformation
 authentication:
   clientId: ${CLIENT_ID}